NeuroDataDesign/LIDS/README.md

 # Usage

-To access our demo, clone our repository by running the 'git clone <link to repo>' command in terminal or download the repository.
+To access our demo, clone our repository by running the *git clone <link to repo>* command in terminal or download the repository.

 Then, run
 ```